puppetlabs-toy-chest/puppetlabs-azure/README.md

 1. Sign up for an [Azure account](https://azure.microsoft.com/en-us/free/).

-2. Install [the Azure CLI](https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-install/), which is a cross-platform node.js-based tool that works on Windows and Linux.
+2. Install [the Azure CLI 1.0](https://docs.microsoft.com/en-us/azure/cli-install-nodejs), which is a cross-platform node.js-based tool that works on Windows and Linux.
 This is required to generate a certificate for the Puppet module, but it's also a useful way of interacting with Azure.
+Currently these instructions have not been updated for the CLI 2.0 tool ('az' commands) but this module uses the API.

 3. [Register the CLI](https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/) with your Azure account.